jtmzac/Anno-117_Upgraded-Trading-Pier/readme.md

 ## Why not a Technology/Research Node?
 I did consider adding this as a research technology but have currently decided against it.
 Modding the research system seems to be highly problematic for mod conflicts and even being broken by game updates/DLCs in future.

-If I am wrong and there is a way to do this robustly please let me know.
+If I am wrong and there is a way to do this robustly feel free to let me know.